dgeertsen/BacholersDegree/README.md

-**#Bachelors of Science in Business Administration, majoring in Management Information Systems**
+**#Bachelors of Science in Business Administration, Management Information Systems Major**

 Coursework from the University of Montana